Open Sun 1050 High Pressure

 High intensity tanning beds allow you to tan faster and darker, which is said to reduce the possibility of a sunburn.
 Often referred to has high pressure tanning, many salons allow their intermediate or advanced tanners to “graduate” to this higher pressure after having first started out on the low-pressure beds.

 High intensity beds work just as their low intensity counterparts — by using UV lights to stimulate the melanin in our skin, causing a tanning reaction.
-They are not only just as safe as low-pressure, but because they take less time, they actually result in less exposure and are better for your skin, all while often delivering greater results.
+Not only are they as safe as low-pressure beds, but take less

 Advantages of High-Intensity Tanning (click to open)